The function of a Storage Tank

 Minimum, one internal float level gauging instrument per tank, readable from grade consider.
 Other level gauges shall be readable and all their connection shall be maintainable, so nozzles are to be located along stairs.

 Connections for temperature indication shall be furnished for a flanged or threaded thermowell installation accessible for removal of the well and required space shall be considered in front of it.
 (Nozzle T1 in Fig 1)

 Breathing and Safety Valves nozzles

-Each tank has a minimum one safety valve and one breathing valves, which are very important for tank safety during its life, installed on top of the roof shall be accessible from a platform.
+Each tank has a minimum of one safety valve and one breathing valve, which is very important for tank safety during its life, installed on top of the roof shall be accessible from a platform.
 Also valves of an inert gas line which is connected to the tank for pressure balance when considered.
-In Fig 1, SV1 and BV1 are located close to platforms.
+In Fig 1, SV1 and BV1 are located close to the platforms.